htrajan/ht-drawsteel/Ancestries/Devil.md

 He walked out of the circle.
 Nothing happened.
 No one, it seemed, cared.

-A few moments later, the door to a small home, little more than a wooden shack on the outskirts of a small village, opened.
+A few moments later, the door to a small home, little more than a wooden shack, on the outskirts of a small village opened.
 A well-dressed devil peeked out and then slowly emerged, stepping onto the dirt road that led through the center of the village.
 A keep stood atop a hill in the distance.
 “Ah,” the devil said.

 A wide woman dressed in wool, carrying a pile of clean clothes, saw him and stopped in her tracks, her mouth open.

 “Oh!
-Good day to you, madam, I wonder if you could tell me…”
+Good day to you madam, I wonder if you could tell me…”

 “AAAHHHHH!!!” she screamed.
 For quite a long time.
 Then she dropped her laundry and ran.